Sumerians

 ancient Egypt, the beard was regarded as a symbol of wealth, power,

-times would have their beards dyed, and plaited with interwoven gold
+those times would have their beards dyed, and plaited with interwoven

-thread.
-The ancient Greek and Mesopotamian cultures also dressed their
+gold thread.
+The ancient Greek and Mesopotamian cultures also dressed

-beards and treated them with an incredible amount of respect.
-This early
+their beards and treated them with an incredible amount of respect.

-form of grooming has been replaced with magnificent waxes, oils, and
+This early form of grooming has been replaced with magnificent waxes,

-balms that can now help men keep their beard looking its absolute best
+oils, and balms that can now help men keep their beard looking its

 2.